As we well see later, a similar method is also used to

 etc).

-Your database, which contains all your
+Your database, which contains all your bibliographic

-bibliographic data, MUST be
+data, MUST be saved or

-saved or exported as a BIBTEX
+exported as a BIBTEX format (.bib)

-(.bib) file from your reference
+file from your reference management software

-uses this format automatically), It looks like the examples in
+automatically), It looks like the examples in

 § 5.3.2.2 above.
 Your .bib